-1. The pers it comes in the door of a classroom, out of breath from hurrying.
-On was caught in traffic because of a car accident and is late for e instructor notices and says, "You aren't getting lazy on me, are "You better get off my back!
-It is enough to put with the stupic drivers in this town."
-"I hope not."
-(Later, he tells a classmate that the instructor is unfair and without understanding).
-"No, I am not.
+- A student comes in the door of a classroom, out of breath from hurrying.
+The person was caught in traffic because of a car accident and is late for class.
+The instructor notices and says, "You aren't getting lazy on me, are you?" - "You better get off my back!
+It is enough to put with the stupid drivers in this town." - "I hope not."
+(Later, he tells a classmate that the instructor is unfair and without understanding). - "No, I am not.
 I was tied up in traffic because of an accident.
-I will get the notes I missed from a classmate."
-Looking at the floor, he mumbles an apology.
-2. another o t has had the same part-time job for several years.
-She and coworker are friends.
-One day the coworker asks the student to her, while she leaves early.
-The student is uncomfortable with est and says: "No, I don't want to do that."
-"Okay," but later complains to the other workers how inconsiderate the other woman is.
-"Oh, okay!"
-(In a flustered manner).
-"No, I will not and you ought to be ashamed of yourself for asking."
+I will get the notes I missed from a classmate." - \\\\\ Looking at the floor, he mumbles an apology. - A student has had the same part-time job for several years.
+She and another coworker are friends.
+One day the coworker asks the student to cover for her, while she leaves early.
+The student is uncomfortable with the request and says: - "No, I don't want to do that." - "Okay," but later complains to the other workers how inconsiderate the other woman is. - "Oh, okay!"
+(In a flustered manner). - \\\\\ "No, I will not and you ought to be ashamed of yourself for asking."